gotwarlost/istanbul-middleware/README.md

 For all other cases where the client handler provided by this library is not good enough, just write your own middleware as documented in the summary.

+### `istanbulMiddleware.getInstrumenter()`

+returns the instrumenter object that is created as a side-effect of the `hookLoader` call.
+Useful for custom client-side instrumentation to ensure that the instrumentation is done with the same options for all code.

 Third-party libraries
 ---------------------